There are several ways to purify water, from old to up-to-date technology. Studies, tests, and experiments have helped us have clean water.

 Let’s start with the basics: Water is used for drinking, preparing food, cooking, bathing, and washing clothes.
 It has been and will always be an important component of our lives.

-As of 2014, the World Health Organization (WHO) has reported 842,000 deaths per year from waterborne diseases based on their www. who.int website.
-It’s just sad that these deaths can be prevented by having portable, clean, safe water.
+As of 2014, the World Health Organization (WHO) reported 842,000 deaths per year from waterborne diseases on its website www.who.int.
+It’s just sad that these deaths could be prevented with portable, clean, safe water.

 Especially in remote areas, where sanitation is a big concern, water is unsafe for drinking and unhygienic.
-This affects middle-aged residents, children, and everyone in the community.
+This affects middle-aged residents, children, and the entire community.

-The main objective is to produce safe and clean drinking water for everyone.
-Water contains many chemical particles, ions, algae, and bacteria that cause parasites and nutrients; some say it also includes minerals and many more.
+The main objective is to provide safe, clean drinking water for everyone.
+Water contains many chemical particles, ions, algae, and bacteria that can cause parasites and nutrient deficiencies; some say it also contains minerals and more.
 So, different water purification methods were established depending on the purpose of water consumption.

 According to Wikipedia.org, methods are categorized according to their processes.
-For physical processes, there is infiltration, which is filtering or screening water for stones or particles that can cause problems in the succeeding steps of the process.
+In physical processes, infiltration is the filtering or screening of water to remove stones or particles that can cause problems in subsequent steps.

 There’s also sedimentation that uses a sedimentation basin or clarifier.
 It separates the floc, a term used for amorphous metal hydroxide, from the water.
 Another name for this is demineralized water, which was not considered ideal drinking water.